electric-sql/electric/examples/tauri-sqlite/README.md

 # Welcome to your ElectricSQL app!

-This is a web application using ElectricSQL in the browser with [wa-sqlite](https://electric-sql.com/docs/integrations/drivers/web/wa-sqlite).
+This is a desktop application using ElectricSQL with [Tauri sqlite](https://beta.tauri.app/references/v2/js/sql/).

 ## Pre-reqs